 Garden rooms offer more privacy if you’d like a space to unwind or even to focus.
 For example, garden rooms are becoming more popular as home office spaces, especially as more people begin to need them.
 Either conservatories or garden rooms could be the right option for your home, but finding the right one can depend on other factors as well.

-Conservatories and garden rooms can offer plenty of similar benefits.
-For example, both builds are thermally efficient designs.
+Both builds are thermally efficient designs.
 With double glazing panels and durable profiles, both of these designs can help you stay warm throughout the year without additional heating.
 However, conservatories can help to insulate other spaces of your home, as they’re connected to it.

 Both designs will also stand the test of time, thanks to their weatherproof builds.
 With air and water-tight frames, you can be sure that no part of either build will warp, crack or twist for decades to come.
-Garden rooms arguably have a better reason for being weatherproof, as they can allow you to enjoy nature more comfortably and more closely.
+Rooms arguably have a better reason for being weatherproof, as they can allow you to enjoy nature more comfortably and more closely.

-Garden rooms are also a lot quicker to install.
+They are also a lot quicker to install.
 If you plan a brand-new conservatory project, it can take months to go from the initial quote to the completion of the build.
 A garden room, though, can go up in a couple of days with trusted installers.
 Even with the planning time added, this could mean that you expand your home a few weeks quicker.

-With garden rooms, you often don’t get an expansive build or much control over the design.
+With rooms, you often don’t get an expansive build or much control over the design.
 Conservatories can be fully bespoke, meaning you can design them around your needs with a range of unique features.
 With the option of solid and tiled roofing, customisable doors and even features like dwarf walls and underfloor heating, you’ll have more control over your conservatory’s look and feel.

 Garden room prices can start from £15,745 for a 2mx2m building.
 Because of this, they could be more expensive than conservatories.
 You can invest in one of those spaces for as little as £10,000, and it’ll be larger and more connected to your home.
-But, for brand-new garden rooms, you could end up making a better investment despite the higher cost.
+But, for brand-new rooms, you could end up making a better investment despite the higher cost.

-Recently, Ultraframe has announced their brand-new garden room designs, which can achieve incredible performance.
+Recently, Ultraframe has announced their garden room designs, which can achieve incredible performance.
 You could get u-values as little as 0.17 from the roof, which means it could offer more insulation than the room in your home.
 Additionally, the installation time will be much quicker, meaning less hassle and lower labour costs.

 Conservatories still offer more design flexibility, though.
 With all of the unique features available, you can take more control of the cost and get the room you’ve always wanted for your home.
 A garden room is more likely to come as a template, meaning you might have to make compromises.
 And, as it’s a separate structure, you could end up using it a lot less.

 Both conservatories and garden rooms, then, have pros and cons.
 Choosing the right one for your home will depend on which space you would get the best out of and the benefits that matter to you.
 One benefit we all know matters, though, is saving money.
-And, with Conservatory Online Prices, you can save money on conservatories and garden rooms by comparing offers from companies you can trust.
+And, with Conservatory Online Prices, you can save money on garden room by comparing offers from companies you can trust.